-- 12) % Change in "Gross Revenues" "Gross Revenues" means for any specified period all operating revenues of Federal Resources and its affiliates (the "FR Group") for such period.
+- 15) % Change in "Gross Revenues" "Gross Revenues" means for any specified period all operating revenues of Federal Resources and its affiliates (the "FR Group") for such period.
 Gross revenues of any new business line, division or any acquired business will be excluded from the definition of "gross revenues" until such new business has been a part of the FR Group for at least twenty four (24) months.
 In addition, the gross revenues from any business that is sold, transferred or otherwise assigned to a non-affiliated person will be excluded from "gross revenues" for the fiscal year in which it is being calculated and any comparison year utilized in calculating the percentage change in gross revenues.
-The interest rate on Alaris FR Loan is fixed at US\$7.05 per year and is not adjusted based on a change in Gross Revenue.
-However, commencing on January 1, 2017, the FR Shares entitle Alaris to receive an annual dividend based any increase in Gross Revenues, subject to a 6% collar, with such initial dividend being adjusted (up or down) annually based on the change in Gross Revenues, subject to a 6% collar (to the extend such annual dividend entitlement is adjusted to a negative number, Alaris will be required to contribute additional capital to Federal Resources. - 13) The Distribution from Federal Resources will reset January 1, 2017 for the first time.
-Therefore, there is no change to the Distribution or performance metric estimated for 2016 based on 2015 financial results. - 14) The Annual Earnings Coverage Ratio for 2015 was based on proforma results for the unaudited internally prepared twelve months ended December 31, 2015 and assumes the current capital structure was in place for all of 2015, including twelve months of distributions to Alaris, despite Alaris not contributing capital until July 2015.
+The interest rate on the Alaris FR Loan is fixed at US\$7.05 per year and is not adjusted based on a change in Gross Revenue.
+However, commencing on January 1, 2017, the FR Shares entitle Alaris to receive an annual dividend based any increase in Gross Revenues, subject to a 6% collar, with such initial dividend being adjusted (up or down) annually based on the change in Gross Revenues, subject to a 6% collar (to the extent such annual dividend entitlement is adjusted to a negative number, Alaris will be required to contribute additional capital to Federal Resources).
+The preferred units of Federal Resources' wholly-owned subsidiary acquired in 2016 also provide a distribution that will be adjusted annually based on the percentage change in gross revenues, subject to the same 6% collar. - 16) The Distribution from Federal Resources didn't reset until January 1, 2017 for the first time.
+Therefore, there was no change to the performance metric based on 2015 financial results. - 17) The Annual Earnings Coverage Ratio for 2015 was based on proforma results for the unaudited internally prepared twelve months ended December 31, 2015 and assumes the current capital structure was in place for all of 2015, including twelve months of distributions to Alaris, despite Alaris not contributing capital until July 2015.

-Kimco:
+Kimco